Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 Wander along the lovely downtown boardwalk and stop in for lunch or a pint at Sawdust City Brewing with their gorgeous outdoor patio.

-Paddle out on the Muskoka River for an afternoon of silence and beautiful views or do some fishing.
+Or just paddle out on the Muskoka River for an afternoon of silence and beautiful views or do some fishing.

 Or set off for White’s Falls and do some swimming here.
 The falls have created a natural waterslide here which makes for the perfect summer afternoon of fun.